BobaBoard/boba-components/README.md

 and database for BobaBoard.

 > [!NOTE]
-> The above description of the relationship between bob-components and boba-backend is an "aspirational state" for our repos.
+> The above description of the relationship between boba-components and boba-backend is an "aspirational state" for our repos.
 Te are still working on defining the boundaries between "boba-frontend" and "boba-components", so this may be fuzzy in practice.

 ## Local Development